When another driver’s coverage won’t cover it.

 Common factors that influence the price of a policy include your claims and insurance history, the number of cars your business is insuring, the vehicle type, and how you plan to use the vehicle.

-We offer monthly payment options that can be cancelled at any time with no additional fees.
+We offer affordable prices and monthly payment options that can be cancelled at any time with no additional fees.
 Our online claims filing service is accessible whenever and wherever you need it, with support from our licensed insurance advisors.

 With Next Insurance, you can purchase commercial auto coverage online and get your certificate of insurance in less than 10 minutes.